lowlander/zpp_bootstrap/README.md

 ./west.sh update
 ```

-To build the sanity checks the following command can be used;
+To build the checks the following command can be used;

 ```
-./sanitycheck.sh
+./twister.sh
 ```

 To build the sample projects the following command can be used;